-- 1. From the navigation panel, go to Advanced Settings > Administration > Restore/Save/Upload Setting. - 2.
-Select the tasks that you want to do: - To restore to the default factory settings, click Restore, and click OK in the confirmation message. - To save the current system settings, click Save setting, navigate to the folder where you intend to save the file and click Save. - To restore from a saved system settings file, click Upload to locate your file, then click Open.
+- From the navigation panel, go to Advanced Settings > Administration > Restore/Save/Upload Setting. - 2.
+Select the tasks that you want to do: - To restore to the default factory settings, click Restore, and click OK in the confirmation message. - To save the current system settings, click Save, navigate to the folder where you intend to save the file and click Save. - To restore from a saved system settings file, click Browse to locate your file, then click Upload.